Daniella Rahme: Early life

-Daniella Rahme was born in Sydney to Lebanese singer Youssef Rahme who immigrated to Australia during the Lebanese Civil War.
-She studied at the National Institute of Dramatic Art and Macquarie University in Sydney.
+Daniella Rahme was born in Sydney to Lebanese singer Youssef Rahme, who immigrated to Australia during the Lebanese Civil War and a Lebanese mother.
+She attended Rosebank College Five Dock in high school then went on to study at the National Institute of Dramatic Art and Macquarie University in Sydney.
+She later resumed her studies at Notre Dame University–Louaize, Zouk Mosbeh.

 Career

 Daniella's first TV Foot Locker commercial was in 2009.
 Later on, she was selected to participate in the second edition of Dancing with the Stars: Raqs el Noujoum in 2014.
 Her boundless energy, captivating presence, and lauded performances quickly made her a fan favorite, and she was crowned the winner.
 She then went on to host The MBC X Factor, followed by the popular talent show, Arab Casting, on Abu Dhabi TV.

 She has always had a passion for acting, fostering it during her school years by participating in theater and drama programs.
 That dream became a concrete reality in 2018.
 She debuted her acting career as Yara in Beirut City, receiving hugely positive reviews from critics and audiences alike.
 Then she acted as Farah in Tango sharing the screen with Bassel Khayat, Bassem Moughnieh, and Dana Mardini.
 The series was met with acclaim and high ratings, and Daniella's performance was greatly praised, earning the Murex d'Or for "Phenomenon of the Year 2018", and "Best Actress 2018" from Al-Anbaa in Kuwait.

 Daniella took on her third lead role as Majdouline in The Writer that was streamed on Netflix worldwide, with the show reaching Trending status on the platform, solidifying her image as one of the most talented actresses across the Arab world.
 In addition, she participated in Al Awdah, and Awlad Adam which was streamed during Ramadan 2020.
 In December 2020, Daniella's series called DNA was streamed on shahid Vip and she played the role of Aya.

-In Ramadan 2021 and 2022, Daniella played the role of Rym in Lal Mot.Daniella won as the best actress in Murex dor 2020 for her role in Awlad Adam, and the best Lebanese actress 2022 in Diafa awards.
+In Ramadan 2021, 2022, and 2023 Daniella played the role of Rym in Lal Mot.Daniella won as the best actress in Murex dor 2020 for her role in Awlad Adam, and the best Lebanese actress 2022 in Diafa awards.